 - Keep copies of all records related to your lost wages, such as past paystubs.
 Request notes from your doctors when you need to miss work because of your treatment.

 - Don’t accept a settlement from the insurance company until you review the offer with your attorney first.
-Insurance companies will usually try to offer you a lowball settlement, to save money.
-However, your attorney will investigate your case to determine the full compensation you’re owed, and they’ll also take into account the possibility of future medical expenses.
+Insurance companies will usually try to offer you a low settlement to save money.
+However, your attorney will investigate your case to determine the full compensation you’re owed and take into account the possibility of future medical expenses.
 If you settle with the insurance company too quickly, you may end up paying for treatment out of your own pocket.

 Who Will Pay for My Car Accident Damages?

 If you get hurt because of another driver’s negligence, you can file a claim with their liability insurance company.
 All motorists in North Carolina must carry car insurance with minimum bodily injury and property damage limits.
 Those limits are supposed to cover the victim’s economic and non-economic damages.

 When someone causes a car wreck that leads to injuries, they are generally financially responsible.
 Typically, their insurance company will pay for the injured individual’s damages through an insurance claim settlement.
 If you want to file a claim, you should do so right after the crash occurs.
 The sooner you file, the sooner you can win compensation to pay for your expenses.

 The damages available in a car accident claim usually include:

 - Hospital, doctor, and physical therapy bills